 Let’s begin by giving the cucumber and tomatoes a good rinse.
 Dry off the excess water with a clean tea towel.

 For large cucumbers, cut into quarters (lengthwise) and slice into ¼ inch slices.
-For small to medium cucumbers, cut in half (lengthwise) and slice into ¼ inch half moons.
+For small to medium, cut in half (lengthwise) and slice into ¼ inch half-moons.
 Place in the mixing bowl.

-Remove the core from the tomatoes, we need about 2 medium, and cut into wedges.
-If the tomatoes are large, cut into chunks.
+Remove the core from the tomatoes, we need about 2 medium and cut into wedges.
+If they are large, cut into chunks.
 Place in the bowl with the chopped cucumber.

-To make the cucumber tomato salad dressing simply whisk together 3 tablespoons of olive oil with 2 tablespoons of red wine vinegar in a separate small bowl.
+To make the dressing simply whisk together 3 tablespoons of olive oil with 2 tablespoons of red wine vinegar in a separate small bowl.
 Add salt and pepper to taste.
 Drizzle over the salad, toss gently together and adjust seasonings if necessary.

-Can I use Cherry tomatoes to make this Tomato and Cucumber Recipe?
+Can I use Cherry tomatoes to make this Recipe?

 Should I remove the seeds from the cucumber?

 Larger cucumber seeds tend to be more bitter.
 Taste a few to verify; if bitter, simply remove by scraping a spoon down the middle.